-After graduation, Janice entered the Master's of Arts in Counseling program at Valparaiso University and expects to graduate in May of 2005.
-She has also worked as a client assistant at The Caring Place (a domestic abuse shelter) and as a behavioral specialist at a residentail facility for chronically mentally ill males.
+After graduation, Janice entered the Master's of Arts in Counseling Program at Valparaiso University and expects to graduate in May of 2005.
+She has also worked as a client assistant at The Caring Place (a domestic abuse shelter) and as a behavioral specialist at a residential facility for chronically mentally ill males.

 * Michael Rainer

 Graduated 1995 with a Psychology major and a Sociology minor.

 After leaving UW-RF, Michael worked as a computer/statistics assistant for the Minneapolis VA Medical Center.
 In September 1996, he began work in the Ph.D.
 Program at the University of Wisconsin-Milwaukee in Experimental Psychology.
 Michael is now focusing on quantitative analysis and business market research and plans to start M.B.A. work in marketing two years from now.